 With more than two million Australians visiting a GP each week, the breadth of practice for a GP is unequalled among medical professionals.
 This is why the RACGP is a vocal advocate on many issues relating to the health of Australians.
-We have 30 specific interest networks focusing on topics that include aged care, obesity management and psychological medicine.

 How your GP can help